Late-breaking Abstract submission period will open August 19.

 Instructions for Late-Breaking Abstract Submission

-Again this year, for the ACG 2019 Annual Meeting in Philadelphia, ACG will consider late-breaking abstracts of high quality clinical research results that were not available or fully analyzed at the general (June 10, 2019) abstract deadline.
+Again this year, for the ACG 2019 Annual Meeting in San Antonio, ACG will consider late-breaking abstracts of high quality clinical research results that were not available or fully analyzed at the general (June 10, 2019) abstract deadline.
 ACG will consider extending the program to create a few additional oral presentation slots to accommodate submissions of great merit and clinical interest.
 The College invites abstracts from all physicians, including gastroenterologists, internists, surgeons, hepatologists, radiologists, pediatricians, and fellows-in-training.
 Authors who are not ACG members may submit abstracts.
 Each submitted abstract must include a disclosure declaration indicating the relevant financial relationships for each author on the abstract.
 Download the form available from the link below, complete it and email the completed Word document (not PDF) to firstname.lastname@example.org.
 Any author who refuses to disclose relevant financial relationships will be disqualified from being a part of this CME activity.
 For complete information on Call for Abstracts policies and procedures, view the abstract submission instructions.
 Acceptance and non-acceptance notifications will be emailed to presenting authors shortly after the submission deadline.
-IMPORTANT: